Frequently Asked Questions

 Click here to find out more information.

-Can a facility have a Type I Criteria Deficiency and still be verified and designated by Michigan?
+Can a facility have a Type I Criteria Deficiency and still be verified and designated?

 No, if a facility has a type I criteria deficiency, they will not be verified or designated.
 If three or fewer type II criteria deficiencies are present at the time of the site visit with no type I criteria deficiencies, the facility will receive a one year verification/designation with a focused review.
 Click here to read the Focused Review Policy.

 What are the essential components of a Level IV trauma facility's multidisciplinary peer review committee?

 Click here to for guidance on the components of the multidisciplinary peer review committee for a level IV trauma facility.
 Please note, beginning with site visits that occur after January 1, 2021, the guidance will become required minimum standards.

 What are the Advanced Trauma Life Support (ATLS) requirements for trauma care providers?